Part 2 – The Unravelling: Escape Velocity

 The thought of stepping into the unknown, of dismantling what was familiar, even if it was deeply unsatisfying, felt like staring into an abyss.

-But perhaps the greatest fear of all, especially for a lifelong people-pleaser like me, was the daunting truth that to become brave enough to make these changes, I had to come to terms with being the villain in some people’s stories.
+But perhaps the greatest fear of all, especially for a lifelong people-pleaser like me, was realizing that to make these changes, I would have to become the villain in some people’s stories.

 Accepting that my choices might not be universally understood or approved of (that prioritizing my own well-being might inadvertently cause discomfort or even devastation to others) was an incredibly intense and difficult thing to accept.